PDA Detection at Boot Time

 Starting with U-boot 2018.07, U-boot can autodetect which PDA screen is connected (if any is connected).

-The PDAs have a 512-byte Maxim DS24 1wire EEPROM which is available on the pin 1 of the LCD connector.
+The PDAs have a 512-byte Maxim DS24 1-Wire® EEPROM, which is available on pin 1 of the LCD connector.
 This memory holds the specific information for the PDA type.

 Error

-Not all evaluation kits have the pin 1 of the LCD connector properly connected to the SAMA5 SoC.
+Not all evaluation kits have the pin 1 of the LCD connector properly connected to the SAMA5 System-on-Chip (SoC).

-Please check below table for information and hardware required adjustments:
+Please check following table for information and hardware required adjustments:

 Board name Hardware changes required